 The 1960s was a time of change in the world of commercial aviation with the jet age coming into full swing.
 The Boeing 747 was a major innovation in the airline game but it wasn’t the only player.
-There was a time when Lockheed took a stab at commercial aviation creating the most advanced airliner of the day, but it all came crashing down.
+There was a time when Lockheed took a stab at commercial aviation creating the most advanced airliner of the day, but it just didn’t work out for them.

 When it debuted the Boeing 747 was a great airliner but the idea of filling so many seats was offputting to some companies, so they sought to create an alternative.
 American Airlines put out a call to several different aircraft designers who were up to the task and Lockheed took up the offer.
 Lockheed was not known for endeavors in commercial aviation, but having just designed the SR-71 Blackbird they felt fairly confident that they were up to the job.
 The end result of their engineering was the Lockheed L-1011 TriStar which was considered the most advanced airliner of the time.